Quiza12/pathtopeace/fft/posts/2021-06-21-best-advice-i-can-ever-give-you.md

 category: fft-blog
 ---

-# The Best Advice I Can Ever Give You

                             # The best advice I can give you: Trust in time

 As generic as that sounds, it’s one of the main constants I’ve encountered in the past couple years.
 Living with constant anxiety, I bounce from the past and present so erratically; it’s hard to stay grounded in the present.
 For some time I never had the confidence, the internal reassurance that the future would eventually pan out.
 I didn’t know how I would even be reassured until the future came.
 Well, as it